gbledsoeCMSP/Project1/Readme.md

 - 98.201.165.179

 Machines within the network can only be accessed by Jumpbox via SSH & Private Pre-Shared Key.

-- Which machine did you allow to access your ELK VM?
-Jumpbox
+Which machine did you allow to access your ELK VM?
+- Jumpbox

 What was its IP address?
+- 10.0.0.6 (Jumpbox Private)
 - 20.121.5.142 (Jumpbox Public)

 A summary of the access policies in place can be found in the table below.